 Also, TX Series printers produce a wider color gamut compared to the earlier Canon imagePROGRAF 750/760/780/830/840/850 series.

 This means that renderings, maps, and aerials look better than ever.
-Plus, even more, excellent durability can be achieved by printing on a tough, long-lasting media such as water-resistant matte polypropylene, vinyl banner, or Tyvek.
+Plus, excellent durability can be achieved by printing on tough, long-lasting media such as water-resistant matte polypropylene, vinyl banner, or Tyvek.

 Canon TM Series Pigment Ink Image Quality